Skip to main content

 In essence:

-2. Add lots of butter (plus optional spices).
+3. Add lots of butter (plus optional spices, try aamchur powder along with chilli powder btw).

 Enjoy!